Semantic Search - Extracting Insights from Unstructured Text

-Semantic Extraction refers to a range of processing techniques that identify and extract entities, facts, attributes, concepts and events to populate meta-data fields.
-The purpose of this is to enable the analysis of unstructured content.
+Semantic Search is enabled by a range of content processing techniques that identify and extract entities, facts, attributes, concepts and events to populate meta-data fields.
+The purpose of this is to enable the analysis of unstructured content in the enterprise.

 Bottom line, the semantic analysis of unstructured data is an important technique for "structuring the unstructured," without which, big data applications cannot deliver actionable intelligence.

-Further, the accuracy of semantic extraction is critical.
+Further, the accuracy of semantic search is critical.
 Without appropriate accuracy and provenance, you run the risk of feeding decision makers with non-actionable or even misleading insight.

-Semantic extraction is usually based on one of two approaches (or a combination of the two):
+Semantic extraction techniques are used to extract unstructured content and usually based on one of two approaches (or a combination of the two):

 - Rule-based matching.
 Similar to entity extraction, this approach requires the support of one or more vocabularies